contagon/handbook/handbook/11-young-women.md

 * Minister to individual young women.
 * Submit recommendations to the bishopric for sisters to serve in Young Women.
 * Teach other Young Women leaders and class presidencies their responsibilities.
-* Counsel with young women about challenges that do not require the bishop or involve abuse (see [32.3](32-repentance-and-membership-councils.md#323-the-role-of-judges-in-israel); [32.6.1.1](32-repentance-and-membership-councils.md#32611-violent-acts-and-abuse)).
+* Counsel with young women about challenges that do not require the bishop or involve abuse (see [32.3](32-repentance-and-membership-councils.md#323-the-role-of-judges-in-israel) and [32.6.1.1](32-repentance-and-membership-councils.md#32611-violent-acts-and-abuse)).
 * Mentor class presidencies in their leadership responsibilities.
 Each class is assisted and overseen by a specific member of the Young Women presidency.
-* Support young women who serve as companions to adult sisters in ministering (see [21.3](21-ministering.md#213-organizing-ministering-to-meet-local-needs)).
+* Support young women who serve as companions to adult sisters in ministering (see [21.2.2](21-ministering.md#2122-ministering-assignments-for-youth)).
 * Regularly hold Young Women presidency meetings and meet with the bishop.
 * Oversee the records, reports, budget, and finances of the Young Women organization.
 ### 11.3.3 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Secretary